 Under the "Coronavirus Aid, Relief, and Economic Security (CARES) Act" funds were appropriated for the SBA Paycheck Protection Program (PPP) loans that are forgivable in certain situations to promote continued employment.
 AWLA has obtained a loan through the SBA Paycheck Protection Program of \$357,800 during May 2020.
-The loan was forgiven in full in September 2021 and treated as income in the statement of activities.
+The loan was forgiven in full in September 2021 and are included with foundation and corporate contributions in the statement of activities during the year ended June 30, 2022.